githubmave/Mobile-Mileage-Tracker/README.md

-####• A Controller and a view is One-to-One mapping.
+####   A Controller and a view is One-to-One mapping.

-####•The Rat provisions controller in www/js/app.js  to handle mileage , trips data in front end html pages.
+####  The Rat provisions controller in www/js/app.js  to handle mileage , trips data in front end html pages.

 ####  For example: